llawlor/android-auto-gpt/README.md

 3. **Start Talking**:
    - Use voice commands to interact with the AI assistant
    - Say "Search [your question] on Auto Voice Assistant"
-   - Listen to ChatGPT's response
+   - Listen to the AI's response with real-time web search

 ### Voice Commands Examples